Christian Borle: Career

-1995–2004: Early career and Broadway debut
+1995–2004: Early career, Broadway debut and Thoroughly Modern Millie

-Soon after moving to New York City, Borle was cast in the German production The Who's Tommy.
+Soon after moving to New York City, Borle was cast in The Who's Tommy.
 Returning to the states, he joined the national tour of West Side Story in 1996, as a replacement for the role of Riff.
 Borle was next cast as Willard Hewitt in the first national tour of Footloose, which opened on December 15, 1998, at the Allen Theatre in Cleveland, Ohio.

 After his tenure as Willard, Borle made his Broadway debut in the ensemble of the 2000 revival of Jesus Christ Superstar.
 He left the production after two months to reprise his role of Willard Hewitt (succeeding Tom Plotkin) in the Broadway production of Footloose in June 2000.
 Soon after joining the company, the show received its closing notice, and Borle remained with the show for a few weeks through its final performance on July 2, 2000.

 He was the dance captain and understudy for several characters for the short-lived 2002 musical Amour.

-Borle appeared in a 2003 advertisement for California-based online auction company eBay.
+Borle appeared in a 2003 advertisement for the California-based online auction company eBay.
 In the 30-second TV spot, Borle plays a store clerk who breaks into song and dance when asked about a product.
 The song, "That's on eBay", was a parody of the Dean Martin standard "That's Amore".
 Also in 2003, he replaced Gavin Creel in the role of Jimmy in Thoroughly Modern Millie.
 He married his co-star, actress Sutton Foster, who had played Millie, in September 2006.
 Borle and Foster divorced in 2009.

-2005–2010: Spamalot and Legally Blonde
+2005–2010: Spamalot, Legally Blonde and Mary Poppins

 Borle performed in Monty Python's Spamalot, in which he originated a number of roles, including Prince Herbert, the Historian, Not Dead Fred, A French Guard, and Sir Robin's Minstrel.
 His performance earned him a 2005 Drama Desk Award nomination as Outstanding Featured Actor in a Musical and a Broadway.com Audience Award for Favorite Featured Actor in a Musical.
 He is known for originating the role of Emmett Forrest in Legally Blonde on Broadway, for which he was nominated for the Tony Award for Best Featured Actor in a Musical.
 The musical is based on MGM's 2001 film of the same name.

 He was featured in the Encores! staged concert version of On the Town as Ozzie in November 2008.
 He appeared in a workshop production of a new play titled Peter and the Starcatcher in 2009.
-He played Bert in the Broadway production of Mary Poppins, replacing Adam Fiorentino in the role on October 12, 2009, and then left the cast July 15, 2010.
+He played Bert in the Broadway production of Mary Poppins, replacing Adam Fiorentino in the role on October 12, 2009, and then left the cast on July 15, 2010.

 In 2010, he played a golf caddy in the film The Bounty Hunter.
 In Fall 2010/Winter 2011, Borle played the role of Prior Walter in Signature Theatre Company's 20th anniversary production of Tony Kushner's Angels in America.